 These awards recognize career excellence in research, teaching, service, or any combination of these.
 Award winners will be invited to attend the annual CS-Can|Info-Can Awards Banquet to receive their awards and will be invited to give a talk as part of the CS-Can|Info-Can Podium Webinar Series.

 Nominations are welcome starting on September 1 and are due on December 1.

-A candidate for this award must have held a full-time appointment in a Computer Science Department at a Canadian University for at least 10 years and must have spent the majority of their academic career in Canada.
+A candidate for this award must have held a full-time appointment at a Canadian University for at least 10 years and must have spent the majority of their academic career in Canada.
+While many nominees will be from computer science departments, nominations from other departments are welcome.
 Candidates need not be currently active faculty members nor still living.

 The selection committee comprises a panel of computer scientists from a variety of sub-disciplines of the field.
 All nomination material should be written appropriately for such an audience.
 The panel is appointed by the CS-Can|Info-Can Board of Directors.